lucascampa/dimacs-externship/README.md

 ├── airline-passenger-satisfaction/ # Dataset used
 ├── dimex/
-├── notebooks/ # Notebooks running dimex with different seed values ├── environment.yml # Conda environment file (instead of requirements.txt)
+├── notebooks/ # Notebooks running dimex with different seed values ├── results/ # Comparison table of the different results from running XGBoost and SPLIT using different parameters and seed values
+├── environment.yml # Conda environment file (instead of requirements.txt)
 ├── LICENSE
 ├── README.md